 2. Paste the external link

-Instead of selecting your own content, paste the URL of a blog post, article, or product you want to add.
+Instead of searching your own content, paste the URL of a blog post, article, or product you want to feature.

-If the site you’re linking to supports rich data, Tasty Roundups will automatically pull in the image, title, excerpt, and link.
-Just like it did in the example below. 👇
+If the site supports rich data, Tasty Roundups pulls in the image, title, excerpt, and link automatically.

 - Is creating a roundup just duplicating content?
 Will readers think I'm being lazy?